 Magento has officially announced that all versions of Magento 1 will become end of life (EOL) on June 1, 2020.
 This means that no quality fixes or security patches will be deployed for Magento 1 after this date.

 If you are using Magento 1, you will need to migrate to Magento 2 or another platform before June 1, 2020.
-If you do not, your business will be vulnerable to security breaches, and will not comply with the Payment Card Industry Data Security Standards (PCI DSS).
+If you do not, your business could be vulnerable to security breaches, and will not comply with the Payment Card Industry Data Security Standards (PCI DSS).

 Impacted Magento 1 versions